-The median household income in the United States is $51,371.
+The median household income in the United States in 2018 was $61,937.
 50% of American households earn less than that amount and 50% earn more than that amount.
 Assuming that this household saves the SAFEMIN amount, their expenses are $42,833.14 per year.

 At the time I received the offer, I was 38 years old.
 Based on earnings history and scaled to the average American median salary, both my wife and I would earn about $750 a month in Social Security at age 66 if we were to quit at age 40.

-We see that the average American’s target retirement number once the buyout term was done (age 40) is
+We see that the average American’s target retirement number once the buyout term was done (age 40).

 Let’s assume that inflation has been 3% since we started working at age 22 and we received a 7.5% return on our investments every year.
 By age 38, we’d have $224,524.80 saved up, meaning that we’d be $1.174 million short of the target number.